“We proudly promote the use of Australian steel and we’re pleased to contribute to the sustainability of our local mill.”

 “BlueScope Distribution can stagger deliveries, which helps us manage our cash flow and our project deadlines.
 They also share their project management expertise and technical support if we need it.”

 The Bowhill Engineering contract has been a big one.
-Bowhill has fabricated the girder segments for the Regency Road overpass as part of a first package of works.
-The second package includes the pedestrian and cyclist overpass near Pym Street.
+Bowhill has fabricated the girder segments for the Regency Road bridge as part of a first package of works.
+The second package includes the overpass near Pym Street for pedestrians and cyclists.

 APS has supplied 1200 tonnes of precision-cut steel plate for the project so far.